China's party congress promises continuity, not change

 Xi has brought back stronger state control over the economy and society, expanding censorship and arrest to stifle dissent.
 An unprecedented crackdown on corruption has brought down hundreds of senior officials, including some potential political rivals.

-All of that is here to stay was the message from a one-hour and 45-minute party report that Xi delivered to the opening session on Sunday, extolling the party's efforts toward what he calls the “rejuvenation” of the nation.
+All of that is here to stay — that was the message from a 1-hour-and-45-minute party report that Xi delivered to the opening session on Sunday.

+Willy Lam, a senior fellow with the Jamestown Foundation think tank, noted the report described a "Chinese-style modernization” that must conform to socialist values.

+“China will stick to its own road," the Hong Kong-based Lam said.
+"It will not borrow any measures or governance style from foreign countries.”

 ELEVATING XI